-The first Bridge Project neighborhood center was established in Denver's North Lincoln Park public housing development in 1991.
+The first Bridge Project site was established in Denver's North Lincoln Park public housing development in 1991.
 Due to the subsequent demolition of the North Lincoln Park location, the Bridge Project moved into the South Lincoln Park community in 1993.
-In January of 1998, a second site was opened in the Columbine public housing development; this was followed by the addition of a third location at the Westwood public housing development in the spring of 2001.
-The fourth site opened in 2008 at the Quigg Newton public housing development in north Denver.
+Following the demolition of the South Lincoln Park development, the site was again relocated to the Lincoln Park/La Alma community in 2014.
+In January of 1998, a second site was opened in the Columbine public housing development; this was followed by the addition of a third location in the Westwood public housing development in the spring of 2001.
+A fourth site opened in 2008 in the Quigg Newton public housing development.

 Denver Housing Authority provides space for each of the Bridge Project sites.
 Renovation, equipment, and program costs are provided through private funds and in-kind contributions from the Denver community.

-An integral part of knowing the history of the Bridge Project is to know the legacy of its former Executive Director, Mary Krane.
-Mary was the Executive Director for thirteen years.
-Under her leadership, Bridge opened three additional sites and significantly improved the programming and services offered to families and children.
+To know Bridge history is to know the legacy of former Executive Director Mary Krane.
+Mary was the Executive Director for thirteen years and under her leadership, Bridge added three more sites and significantly improved programming and services offered to the families and children.
 Mary was the driving force that makes Bridge what it is today.
 She is well-known and respected in the Denver community due to her tireless work in the social service and non-profit fields.
-Sadly, she lost her battle with cancer in November 2011, but her legacy will carry on through Bridge's programs that serve the children and families of Denver's public housing neighborhoods.
+Sadly, she lost her battle with cancer in November of 2011, but her legacy will carry on through serving the children and families of Bridge.